 Patrick A. Bradford, a Founding Partner of Bradford Edwards & Varlack LLP, specializes in complex business and regulatory litigation and investigations, including representing clients before the DOJ, SEC, FTC, and FINRA.
 He regularly appears in federal and state courts throughout the country.
 His expertise includes antitrust, financial services, auditor defense, regulatory investigations (including corporate, government and FCPA investigations), corporate governance, qui tam/whistleblower, False Claims Act, employment discrimination, environmental, ethics, non-profit organizations, healthcare fraud, and class actions.
 Patrick regularly represents public and private companies, directors and officers, and high net worth individuals in a variety of complex commercial disputes.

-Recent representations include the founder of Issuer Network in a contract dispute in federal court (S.D.N.Y), California business owners in a Lanham Act dispute in federal court (M.D.
-Fla.), the principal defendant in the FTC’s largest ever real estate asset freeze in federal court (D. Md.); Hercules Medical PC and its manager in an employment discrimination case federal court (S.D.N.Y.); and CNA insurance company in a medical malpractice trial in Georgia state court (Fulton Co.
+Recent representations include the founder of Issuer Network in a contract dispute in federal court (S.D.N.Y), California business owners in a Lanham Act disputes in federal court (M.D.
+Fla. and C.D.
+Ca.), the principal defendant in the FTC’s largest ever real estate asset freeze in federal court (D. Md.); Hercules Medical PC and its manager in an employment discrimination case federal court (S.D.N.Y.); and CNA insurance company in a medical malpractice trial in Georgia state court (Fulton Co.
 Ga).
 Mr. Bradford has served as counsel to Florida based pharmaceutical firm Verum Curis LLC.

 He teaches Antitrust Law at the Fordham University School of Law as an Adjunct Professor.
 He has also taught Law & Technology as an Instructor at Columbia University; and served as a Guest Lecturer in Non-Profit Organizations at the Yale School of Drama’s Theater Management program.

 He began his legal career as a federal district court law clerk to the late Hon.
 Clifford Scott Green (E.D.
 Pa.).